swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/_index.md

 This section covers:

 - Signing in to the AWS Management Console and exploring it.
-- Create an Amazon EC2 instance and the related configurations.
+- Creating an Amazon EC2 instance and the related configurations.
-- SSH into an EC2 instance and run Linux commands.
+- SSHing into an EC2 instance and run Linux commands.
 - Stopping and Terminating the Linux instance.

 Proceed to page